-2019 Rule: Rule 1.2a will consolidate the expected standards of player conduct:
+New Rule: Rule 1.2a consolidates the expected standards of player conduct:

-- It will declare that players are expected to play in the spirit of the game by acting with integrity, showing consideration to others and taking good care of the course.
+- It declares that players are expected to play in the spirit of the game by acting with integrity, showing consideration to others and taking good care of the course.

-- It will unequivocally state the Committee’s authority to disqualify a player for any serious misconduct that is contrary to the spirit of the game.
+- It unequivocally states the Committee’s authority to disqualify a player for any serious misconduct that is contrary to the spirit of the game.

-- In place of the unclear concept of “breach of etiquette”, it will use the more direct and stronger phrases “misconduct” and “serious misconduct.”
+- In place of the unclear previous concept of “breach of etiquette”, it uses the more direct and stronger phrases “misconduct” and “serious misconduct.”

-Rule 1.2b will also give the Committee authority to adopt its own Code of Conduct and to set penalties for its breach (see Explanation for Proposed Rule Change – Code of Player Conduct).
+Rule 1.2b also gives the Committee authority to adopt its own Code of Conduct and to set penalties for its breach.

 Reasons for Change: